Temple Israel of Hollywood

-Temple Israel of Hollywood is a Reform Jewish synagogue in Hollywood, California founded in 1926.
-Services were originally held in the Hayakawa Mansion before the first Temple Israel building was established on Ivar Street under the leadership of Rabbi Isadore Isaacson.
+Temple Israel of Hollywood is a Reform Jewish congregation and synagogue, located in Hollywood, Los Angeles, California, in the United States.
+Founded in 1926, the congregation initially held services in the Hayakawa Mansion before the first Temple Israel building was established on Ivar Street under the leadership of Rabbi Isadore Isaacson.
 Temple Israel moved to its current location on Hollywood Boulevard in 1948.
 It has traditionally had a large number of film actors, writers, directors and producers as members.

-Today Temple Israel is nearly 900 families strong, and includes three schools.
-It is led by Rabbi Mari Chernow as Senior Rabbi.
+It is currently led by Senior Rabbi Mari Chernow.